napolab/durabcast/README.md

   - `interval` and `timeout` can be configured through options.
   - Opt-out of auto-closing by setting `autoClose` to `false`.

+- **Client-Side Keep-Alive with `pingWebSocket`**

+  - Use the `pingWebSocket` function on the client side to send periodic ping messages.
+  - Ensures the connection remains active when `autoClose` is enabled on the server.

 - **Message Broadcasting**

   - Broadcast messages to other connected clients.
   - Override `webSocketMessage` to customize message handling.

 - **Connection Alive Check**

   - Use `isAliveSocket` to check if a connection is still alive.

 ## Installation